Healthy Homes Assessment Eastbourne

 Home Assessments Eastbourne for Rental Properties

-There are many concerns to check when conducting a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are numerous things to look over when conducting an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property owners and landlords.
-For professional guidance, contact us today to schedule your rental property home evaluation.
+The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for landlords and property managers.
+For professional advice get in touch today to book your rental property house assessment.

 home assessments for rental properties